Stonehenge, Glastonbury, & Avebury

 Glastonbury Abbey

-One story claims that Joseph of Arimathea, legendary keeper of the Holy Grail, founded the first Christian church in Glastonbury shortly after the death of Christ.
+One story claims that Joseph of Arimathea, legendary keeper of the Holy Grail, founded the first Christian church in Glastonbury, shortly after the death of Christ.
 Allegedly, the Abbey Ruins stand where the church was erected and is still considered holy ground.
 In one version of the story, Christ himself travelled with Joseph from the Holy Land and helped in the building work.
 Finally, it was believed that Joseph had been buried somewhere at the abbey.

 Legend has it that King Arthur and Guinevere are buried in the grounds of Glastonbury Abbey.
 The monks of the Abbey excavated the site and unearthed a stone slab.
 Underneath the slab was a lead cross inscribed in Latin, “Hic iacet sepultus inclitus rex arturius in insula avalonia”, "Here lies buried the renowned King Arthur in the Isle of Avalon”.
 Also found were a few small bones and a scrap of hair.